mrndhlovu/food-explorer-app/README.md

 #### base.html
 This is the main template used throughout the website.
 It renders the head links, navigation bar, search box, recipe filter dropdown, side bar and also the script tags used throughout the website.
 All website content is rendered or graphed in the middle of this base template.
 #### index.html
- On this page a user can sign into their account or click signup to register for a new one.
+ On this page a user can sign in into their account or click signup to register for a new one.
 #### register.html
 From this page a user can sign up for a new account.
 #### cuisine.html